CARTAvis/manual_source/source/installation_and_configuration.rst

          --base <dir>         [deprecated] set starting folder for data files (use the positional parameter instead)
          --root <dir>         [deprecated] use 'top_level_folder' instead
+         --no_http            [deprecated] disable built-in HTTP frontend and database interfaces (use 'no_frontend' and/or
+                              'no_database' instead)

    By default the CARTA backend uses the current directory as the starting data folder, and uses the root of the filesystem (/) as the top-level data folder.
-If a custom top-level folder is set, the backend will be restricted from accessing files outside this directory.
+If a custom top-level folder is set with 'top_level_folder', the backend will be restricted from accessing files outside this directory.
+Positional parameters may be used to set a different starting directory or to open files on startup.

+   A built-in HTTP server is enabled by default.
+It serves the CARTA frontend and provides an interface to the CARTA database.
+These features can be disabled with 'no_frontend' and 'no_database', for example if the CARTA backend is being invoked by the CARTA controller, which manages access to the frontend and database independently.
+The HTTP server also provides a scripting interface, but this must be enabled explicitly with 'enable_scripting'.

    Frontend files are served from '../share/carta/frontend' (relative to the location of the backend executable).
+A custom frontend location may be specified with 'frontend_folder'.
-By default the backend listens for HTTP and WebSocket connections on all available interfaces, and automatically selects the first available port starting from 3002.
+   By default the backend listens for HTTP and WebSocket connections on all available interfaces, and automatically selects the first available port starting from 3002. 'host' may be used to restrict the backend to a specific interface. 'port' may be used to set a specific port or to provide a range of allowed ports.

    On startup the backend prints out a URL which can be used to launch the frontend, and tries to open this URL in the default browser.

-   The gRPC service is disabled unless a gRPC port is set.
+It's possible to disable this attempt completely with 'no_browser', or to provide a custom browser command with 'browser'. 'no_browser' takes precedence.
+The custom browser command may contain the placeholder CARTA_URL, which will be replaced by the frontend URL.
+If the placeholder is omitted, the URL will be appended to the end.

    By default the number of OpenMP threads is automatically set to the detected number of logical cores.
+A fixed number may be set with 'omp_threads'.

    Logs are written both to the terminal and to a log file, '.carta/log/carta.log' in the user's home directory.
+Logging to the file can be disabled with 'no_log'.
+   The log level is set with 'verbosity'.
 Possible log levels are:
     0   off
     1   critical
     2   error